Virginia Evelyn Ross: Personal life

 Virginia Evelyn Ross became the wife of Alderman Thomas J. Ross, in 1879 and had two children, Mrs. A. W. Hickman and Harry W. Ross, managing editor of the Wisconsin State Journal.
 She was a model housekeeper, wife and mother, and found time, with all her home and society duties, to execute some beautiful paintings.
 She lived in Omaha, Nebraska.
 In 1896 they moved to 190 W. Gilman St., Madison, Wisconsin.

-She died on June 10, 1923, in Madison, Wisconsin, and is buried at Forest Hill Cemetery (Madison, Wisconsin).
+She died on June 10, 1923, in Madison, Wisconsin.